Negotiating with 8 golden steps, the agreement table

 People never plan to fail, but they often fail to plan.
-This is a sensible and shrewd maxim which has dogged many business owners since time immemorial.
-It's the prime reason why so many intrepid enterprises fail so miserably, despite the determined if not heroic efforts of their proud owners.
-A grand idea had illuminated their hopes and they thought or assumed they couldn't fail.
-They crashed into a stark reality when their ledgers bled the colour red, and consequently, the life of their business itself.
-They failed because they didn't plan.
+This is a sensible and shrewd maxim that has dogged many business owners through the ages.
+It’s the prime reason why so many intrepid enterprises fail so miserably, despite the determined efforts of their proud owners.
+A grand idea had illuminated their hopes, and they thought or assumed they couldn’t fail.
+They crashed into stark reality when their ledgers bled the color red, and consequently, the life of their business itself.
+They failed because they didn’t plan.

-'Be Prepared.' is a brilliant Boy Scout motto which should be akin to the first commandment to any endeavour upon which we embark.
+‘Be Prepared.’ is a brilliant Boy Scout motto that should be akin to the first commandment to any endeavor upon which we embark.
 Successful businesses follow prescribed models that are not all that dissimilar to mathematical formulas.
 Success is not a mystical alchemy but rather the science of tried and tested methodology.

 Successful negotiations are no different.
 We must prepare ourselves through intelligent, reasoned planning.
 To do otherwise is not much different, from trying to grope and fumble your way through a dark and unfamiliar room.